luontola/elite-dangerous-gremlin/README.md

 ### Combining two throttle axes into one

-I use the throttle handle on my HOTAS for forward thrust, and the left break pedal for backward thrust.
+I use the throttle handle on my HOTAS for forward thrust, and my left rudder pedal's toe brake for backward thrust.
-(The right break pedal is boost.)
+(The right pedal's toe brake is boost.)
 This plugin combines those two axes into a single throttle axis.

-Breaking and going reverse doesn't require reducing the forward thrust.
+Braking and reversing doesn't require reducing the forward thrust.
-Regardless of how much forward thrust there is, pressing the break pedal to the bottom will go full reverse.
+Regardless of how much forward thrust there is, pressing the brake pedal to the bottom will go full reverse.
-The amount of break pedal that is needed to reach a standstill depends linearly on how much forward thrust there is; with full forward thrust you'll need to press the break pedal halfway.
+The amount of brake pedal that is needed to reach a standstill depends linearly on how much forward thrust there is; with full forward thrust you'll need to press the brake pedal halfway.

 ### Travel/combat mode throttle